theEncyclopedia/fundamentals-web-development/README.md

 # Web programming fundamentals

-Web development is the process of creating and maintaining websites and web applications.
+Web development is the process of creating and maintaining websites or web applications.
 It encompasses a wide range of activities, from:

 - **Designing the structure and layout of the website:** This involves defining how the information will be organized and presented on the web page.
 - **Writing code**: Web developers use various programming languages, like HTML, CSS, and JavaScript, to build the website's functionality and interactivity.